aldertzomer/wrangling-genomics/_episodes/01-background.md

 > ## Challenge
 >
 > Based on the metadata, can you answer the following questions?
-> (mostly using the command line except Q1 which will be a real challenge requiring more background knowledge not directly covered within this course (regular expressions and/or using awk)).
+> *Try using the command line where appropriate (except Q1 which will be a real challenge requiring more background knowledge not directly covered within this course (regular expressions and/or using awk)).*
 >
 > 1. How many different generations exist in the data?
 > 2. How many rows and how many columns are in this data?